Frequently Asked Questions

 How do you communicate with parents?

-Our new website will soon start to enhance how we communicate with parents.
-We are going to start using Twitter to send out snippets of current/upcoming school information and we realise this may take time for us to get a strong following.
-We are also going to be writing blog articles as indeed are your children!
+We also use Twitter and Facebook to send out snippets of current/upcoming school information and we realise this may take time for us to get a strong following.
 We aim to share and celebrate as many of the varied activities that the children and staff engage in as we can.

 Do you have a school council?